losrobbos/databases-getting-started/MYSQL_GUIDE.md

 So e.g.
 - INTEGER for Numbers
 - TINYINT for small Numbers
-- "CHAR", "VARCHAR", "TEXT" for Strings
+- "CHAR", "VARCHAR", "TEXT" for Strings of different size

 So you see already, MySQL provides much more specific datatypes than JavaScript, to store data most efficiently.
 Because efficiency, data integrity and performance in databases is EVERYTHING.